-Pictured below are Tara’s newborn puppies.
-Girl puppies are in Pink, Orange, Light Green, and Purple collars.
-The boys are wearing Blue, Red, Yellow, and Gray collars.
-All are doing well: active, nursing, and average or above average in size.
+Below are pictures of Tara’s newborn puppies.
+The girl is in Pink.
+The boys are wearing Blue, Red, Brown, Orange, and Gray collars.
+Sadly, Tara delivered 9 puppies, but we lost 3.
+The 6 we have are doing well: active, nursing, and average or above average in size.
 Scroll below the pictures to read about developmental information for newborn puppies.

 The average newborn Golden Retriever puppy weighs about 14 ounces.
 They are totally dependent on their moms.
 Their eyes and ears are closed and they depend on their already developing sense of smell to find their moms.
 They cannot walk, but rather scoot around on their bellies.

 During these first days, the mom is the primary caretaker.
 In fact, usually the moms are hesitant to leave the box even for potty breaks.
 The mom will not only keep them fed, but cleans them as well.